Pressio/pressio-tutorials/docs/source/index.rst

 Working on a production-level ROM capability inevitably means touching multiple fields, ranging from, e.g., linear algebra, nonlinear solvers and optimization, to distributed computing, HPC and time integration.
-This is clearly reflected in the `structure of pressio <https://pressio.github.io/pressio/html/index.html>`__, where several components (all usable independently) offer different capabilities, but as a whole constitute the stack foundation of the ``pressio/rom`` component.
+This is clearly reflected in the `structure of pressio <https://pressio.github.io/pressio/html/index.html>`__ which display a "stacked" design: each component handles a specific capability and depends on the ones below it such that you can use it directly, but, as a whole, the stack constitutes the foundation of the top-level ``pressio/rom`` component.

 Describing how to use pressio for ROMs cannot be simply reduced to presenting the API.
 Several steps are involved, and the best way to understand them is via examples.